 Without access to technology, the teachers and learners of many schools in rural areas are at a significant disadvantage compared to their urban counterparts.

-This allowed Singita to focus on learners through a partnership with internationally recognised NGO, the Good Work Foundation (GWF).
+This allowed us to focus on learners through a partnership with internationally recognised NGO, the Good Work Foundation (GWF).
 GWF’s model delivers digital-era literacy education and career training via community-driven digital learning centres of excellence, of which there are currently four around the Sabi Sand area.
-Singita recently strengthened its partnership with GWF via a three-year commitment to the Justicia Digital Learning Campus (JDLC), located in the village closest to Singita Sabi Sand.
+Singita Lowveld Trust recently strengthened its partnership with GWF via a three-year commitment to the Justicia Digital Learning Campus (JDLC), located in the village closest to Singita Sabi Sand.

 Grade 4 learners participating in the Justicia Digital Learning Campus Open Learning Academy improved 38% in English and 20% in Maths in the first half of 2018.73 %

 Of a sample of 155 Bridging Academy graduates from the class of 2017, an astonishing 73% have secured either full-time employment, a work exposure internship, or entrance into a college or university.